![]() |

 -

-Turin Porta Susa has just 6 platforms, located underground beneath the adjacent boulevard.
+Turin Porta Susa has just 6 platforms, underground beneath the adjacent boulevard.
 The station concourse is one level down from street level, and four pedestrian passageways run from this concourse under the street, over all the tracks with escalators & lifts down to each platform.

 -